Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

       "Http": {
         "Url": "http://localhost:7000"
 ```
 `Url` specifies address and port that should be used when accessing the service.
 The `Url` specification may influence the ability to listen for exports coming from external machines.
-For most cases it is reasonable to replace `localhost` with machine `hostname`.
+For most cases it is reasonable to replace `localhost` with server `hostname`.

 ### Mesh connection configuration